Completely bounded kernels: Topologies on kernel spaces

 \section{Topologies on kernel spaces}

 In this section, we consider topologies on the space $\mathbb{K}_F(\mathcal A , \mathcal B)$ of all kernels on $F$ where $F$ is a finite subset of $X$.
-The topologies constructed will be used in the last section to prove, under appropriate restrictions, the existence of Kolmogorov decompositions of semi-uniformly completely bounded kernels when the set $X$ is infinite.
+The topologies constructed will be used in the last section to prove, under appropriate restrictions on the space $\mathcal B$, the existence of Kolmogorov decompositions of uniformly completely bounded kernels.